-- 1. Complete 45 48 semester credit hours of coursework in the major - 2.
-Pay all fees and tuition charges - 3.
-Accumulate 120-123 semester credits that are officially accepted by Claflin University - 4.
-Maintain a 2.0 or higher cumulative grade point average - 5.
-Take a comprehensive exit examination (Major Field Test for Organizational Management & Criminal Justice) - 6.
-Meet all general education requirements
+- Complete 45 53 semester credit hours of coursework in the major.
+Each major has a different requirement of hours within the major that students must complete. - Pay all fees and tuition charges - Accumulate 120 semester credits that are officially accepted by Claflin University - Maintain a 2.0 or higher cumulative grade point average - .
+Take a comprehensive exit examination (Major Field Test for Criminal Justice) and a take a capstone course. - Meet all general education requirements